Creston-B/BarkerDevSite/README.md

 This is a personal site to display a sample of my skills and abilities in web development.
 It is a constant work in progress as I put more time into side projects and learn more of this incredible field.

-A hosted version can be found at BarkerDev.ca
+A hosted version can be found at barkerDev.ca

 ---